dlenski/what-vpn/README.md

 # what-vpn

 Identifies servers running various SSL VPNs.
+(They should really be called "TLS-based" VPNs, but "SSL VPN" has become the de facto standard jargon.)
 Currently it can recognize…

 * Cisco AnyConnect and [OpenConnect (ocserv)](https://ocserv.gitlab.io/www)
 * Juniper Network Connect/Pulse